Where Is The River Tees

 The Source and Early Course: A Journey from the Pennines

 The River Tees's source is located in the Pennines, a mountain range that forms a natural backbone of Northern England.
 More specifically, it rises near Cross Fell, in Cumbria, at an elevation of approximately 893 meters (2930 feet).
 This elevated starting point contributes to the river's powerful flow and its ability to carve out a significant valley system throughout its journey.
 From its source, the Tees initially flows in a generally easterly direction, carving a path through the rugged Pennine landscape.
 This early stage of the river is characterized by relatively steep gradients and a faster current.
-Here, the Tees is a smaller, more wild river, feeding off numerous smaller tributaries that join its flow.
+Here, the Tees is a smaller, more wild river, feeding off numerous smaller tributaries that join its flow The details matter here..

 Through the Dales and Towards Teesdale: A Changing Landscape